-The Futureintech programme's main focus is on bringing people who already work in technology, engineering and science-related industries into schools.
-By sharing their experiences and pathways, we can inspire young New Zealanders to explore careers in areas where there is strong demand for people with the right skills.
+The Futureintech programme brings people who already work in technology, engineering and science-related industries into schools.
+By sharing the experiences and pathways of these Ambassadors, Futureintech inspires young New Zealanders to explore careers in STEM areas, particularly where there is strong demand for people with the right skills.

 At the same time, many young New Zealanders are missing out on satisfying and well-paid career opportunities because they don't know what they are or how to get into them.

-Our Facilitators cover most of New Zealand, including Northland, Auckland, Waikato, Bay of Plenty, Hawke's Bay, Taranaki, Wanganui, Manawatu, Wellington, Christchurch, Canterbury and Dunedin.
-Facilitators work with teachers and careers advisers to identify opportunities for Ambassadors to enhance Maths, Science, Technology and Careers programmes.
+Our Facilitators work with teachers and careers advisers to identify opportunities for Ambassadors to enhance Maths, Science, Technology and Careers programmes.
+We cover most of New Zealand, including Northland, Auckland, Waikato, Bay of Plenty, Hawke's Bay, Taranaki, Wanganui, Manawatu, Wellington, Christchurch, Canterbury and Dunedin.

-Futureintech publishes and distributes a range of flyers, leaflets and brochures, and we also provide information, tertiary study advice and share Ambassadors' stories via our student-focused website.
+We also publish a range of flyers, brochures and posters, and share Ambassadors' stories and useful information via our student-focused website.

-Futureintech is run by the Institution of Professional Engineers New Zealand (IPENZ) and funded by the government through Callaghan Innovation and the Ministry for Primary Industries.
+Futureintech is an initiative of the Institution of Professional Engineers New Zealand (IPENZ) and funded by the government through Callaghan Innovation and the Ministry for Primary Industries.
 Our industry partners also make a very significant contribution, donating the time their employees spend as volunteer Ambassadors.